maherharb/MATE-T580/Lectures/Lesson_02_Data_Cleaning.md

 Missing values
 --------------

-use `is.na` to find missing values
+use `is.na` to find missing values:

 ``` r
 sum(is.na(df_billboard))